canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 IRQ (Interrupt Request) affinity refers to the assignment of interrupt service routines (ISRs) to specific processor cores in a computer system.
-In a real-time system, have IRQ affinity properly setup becomes crucial for improve performance and responsiveness.
+In a real-time system, having IRQ affinity properly set up becomes crucial for improved performance and responsiveness.
 By tuning IRQ affinity, you allocate specific interrupts to particular CPU cores, preventing interruptions from being handled by multiple cores